Follow us on Facebook at Trafford Cats Protection

 Whilst in our care, we get to know their characters and any foibles or bad habits they have.

-On home visits, good photos and descriptions of cats’ dispositions are given.
-Most people are then happy to give the chosen one a home on that information.
+On home visits, good photos and descriptions of cats’ dispositions are shared.
+Most people are then happy to give the chosen one/two a home on that information.

 Our way works well for us, and it is rare any come back, usually through death or illness.